Activation function dependence of the storage capacity of treelike neural networks

 We begin our analysis by specifying our choice of general constraints on the activation function, readout weights, and threshold.
-We will require the $K \to \infty$ limit to be well-defined in the sense that the variance of the output preactivation $s$ over the pattern distribution is finite.
-In the sequential limit, the central limit theorem implies that hidden unit preactivations converge in distribution to a collection of independent Gaussian random variables \cite{pollard2002user}.
-Therefore, for $s$ to have finite variance, the activation function $g$ must lie in the Lebesgue space $\mathcal{L}^{2}(\gamma)$ of functions that are square-integrable with respect to the Gaussian measure $\gamma$ on the reals (see Appendix \ref{app:sec:gauss}).
+We will require the $K \to \infty$ limit to be well-defined in the sense that the output preactivation $s$ has finite variance.
+In this limit, the central limit theorem implies that the hidden unit preactivations converge in distribution to a collection of independent Gaussian random variables \cite{pollard2002user}.
+Therefore, the activation function $g$ must lie in the Lebesgue space $\mathcal{L}^{2}(\gamma)$ of functions that are square-integrable with respect to the Gaussian measure $\gamma$ on the reals.
 Furthermore, as $\var(s) \propto \Vert \mathbf{v} \Vert_{2}^{2}/K$, we must have $\Vert \mathbf{v} \Vert_{2} = \mathcal{O}(\sqrt{K})$.
-Observing that $\Vert \mathbf{v} \Vert_{2}$ sets the effective scale of $\vartheta$ and $\kappa$ but does not affect the zero-margin capacity, we fix $\Vert \mathbf{v} \Vert_{2} = \sqrt{K}$ for convenience.
-To ensure that $s$ has mean zero, we set $\vartheta = K^{-1/2} (\mathbb{E} g) \sum_{j=1}^{K} v_{j}$, where $\mathbb{E}g = \int d\gamma(z)\, g(z)$ is the average value of the hidden unit activations.
-This choice maximizes the capacity for the symmetric datasets of interest (see Appendices \ref{app:sec:gardner}, \ref{app:sec:rs}, and \ref{app:sec:1rsb}), and generalizes the conditions on $\mathbf{v}$ and $\vartheta$ considered in previous works \cite{baldassi2019properties,engel1992storage,barkai1992broken}.
+As $\Vert \mathbf{v} \Vert_{2}$ sets the effective scale of $\vartheta$ and $\kappa$ but does not affect the zero-margin capacity, we fix $\Vert \mathbf{v} \Vert_{2} = \sqrt{K}$.
+To ensure that $s$ has mean zero, we set $\vartheta = K^{-1/2} (\mathbb{E} g) \sum_{j=1}^{K} v_{j}$, where $\mathbb{E}g = \int d\gamma\, g$ is the average hidden unit activation.
+This choice maximizes the capacity for the symmetric datasets of interest (see Appendices \ref{app:sec:gardner}, \ref{app:sec:rs}, and \ref{app:sec:1rsb}), and generalizes the conditions on $\mathbf{v}$ and $\vartheta$ considered in previous works \cite{baldassi2019properties,engel1992storage,barkai1992broken,monasson1995weight}.

 To compute the limiting quenched free entropy, we apply the replica trick, which exploits a limit identity for logarithmic averages and a non-rigorous interchange of limits to write